No.8 Wire National Art Award

 ArtsPost Galleries & Shop

-The award challenges artists to create innovative artworks using No.8 Wire.
-This year the criteria has been changed to encourage entrants to utilise agricultural-based materials and a minimum 50 per cent No.8 wire.
+The No. 8 Wire award challenges artists to create innovative artworks using predominantly No.8 Wire.
+Following from last year, the criteria has been changed to encourage entrants to utilise agricultural-based materials and a minimum 50 per cent No.8 wire.
+The judge for the 2017 award is Dr Robin Woodward.

 First prize: $7,000